JasperAlexander/seaport-frontend/README.md

 [Seaport](https://github.com/ProjectOpenSea/seaport) is a marketplace protocol for safely and efficiently buying and selling NFTs.
 This is the frontend of an example implementation for educational purpose.

-_Currently this project is in maintenance, so it may not work._

 ## Installation

 1. Install [seaport-backend](https://github.com/JasperAlexander/seaport-backend).